globaldev/regulate/README.md

     <script src="Regulate.min.js"></script>

-To build the minified script yourself simply clone the repository and run the Grunt build script to generate a *build* directory in the project root:
+To build the minified script yourself simply clone the repository and run the Grunt build script to generate a *build* directory in the project root.
+Please note that you will need Grunt 0.4 at least:

     grunt uglify